 - Fun/disposable sunglasses available for guests selfies

 Party Music: There is no memorable Holi party without good music.
-Prepare the playlist well in advance, choose some fun Holi Bollywood numbers to play (there are Holi playlists on Youtube as well), or you can have one person be the designated DJ for the day.
+Prepare the playlist well in advance, choose some fun Bollywood numbers to play (there are Holi playlists on Youtube as well), or you can have one person be the designated DJ for the day.
 The karaoke Holi party is also fun interactive.

 Must-Try Holi Recipes

 Holi is all about good food.
 It is always best to keep the Holi party menu fun, hearty with the addition of classic favorite and fusion flavors.
+A potluck is also a great idea for the Holi party.

 Here are 40+ Holi Recipes that you must try at home.